rtp-ch/slider/README.md

 ### Configuration

-<pre>sizer: option (default: false)</pre>
+<pre>sizerDim: option (default: false)</pre>

-How should the slider be layouted / sized.
+How should the slider dimension be layouted / sized (width for horizontal and height for vertical).
 Valid options are 'panelsByViewport' or 'viewportByPanels'.
 We will either adjust the panels to a fluid viewport or set the viewport to the size of the actual panel.

+<pre>sizerOpp: option (default: false)</pre>

+How should the slider opposition be layouted / sized (height for horizontal and width for vertical).
+Valid options are 'panelsByViewport' or 'viewportByPanels'.
+We will either adjust the panels to a fluid viewport or set the viewport to the size of the actual panel.

+<pre>fluidPanelsDim: bool (default: false)</pre>

+When set we will re-read the panel dimensions when the panel oppositions has changed.
+This is only usefull if the panels have a forced aspect ratio (i.e. due to an image inside it).

+<pre>fluidPanelsOpp: bool (default: false)</pre>

+When set we will re-read the panel oppositions when the panel dimensions has changed.
+This is only usefull if the panels have a forced aspect ratio (i.e. due to an image inside it).

 <pre>setFloat: bool (default: true)</pre>

 Set panels to float if vertical is not enabled.

-Enable vertical sliding.
-Default is horizontal.

 <pre>vertical: bool (default: false)</pre>